-The majority of onsite residency activities occur Monday through Friday between the hours of 7AM and 6:30 PM.
+The majority of on- site residency activities occur Monday through Thursday between the hours of 7AM and 6:30 PM and Friday 7 AM to 4:30 PM.
 Residents are considered to be exempt employees who are salaried.
 Their work schedule will be flexible and allow for patient care, training, mentoring, and study time and preparation.
 Schedules are coordinated by the residency program coordinator and shall not exceed expectation of more than 50 hours /week of direct program participation.
 There will be additional personal study time required.

-Weekend Coverage:

-Orthopedic Residents will be scheduled to work inpatient shifts every 4th Saturday.
-This time will be tracked as patient care hours.
+Weekend Coverage: Orthopedic Residents will be scheduled to work inpatient shifts every 4th Saturday.
+This time will tracked as patient care hours.